Close Menu

 The postseason awards keep coming for a few Coffee Trojan baseball players.
 Shortstop/RHP Ben Fussell (junior), RHP/1B/DH Michael Strickland (senior), and INF Jimmy Timothy (freshman) have been named to the All-State baseball teams by the Georgia Dugout Club.

 Strickland has been a steady and consistent presence in the Coffee line up for his entire Trojan career.
-An All-Region selection last year, he was named Co-Pitcher of the Year for the region.
+An All-Region and All-State selection last year, he was named Co-Pitcher of the Year for the region for 2025.
 Then came the accolades from the Georgia Dugout Club.
 This season, Strickland posted a 7-1 record and a 2.02 ERA over 65 2/3 innings.
 He struck out 88 and walked 15.
 He also hit .390 with four home runs, 35 RBI, seven doubles, and three triples.
 He will play his college baseball at Mercer and is the first Trojan pitcher to sign with a Division I program out of high school since Michael Wilkerson went to Georgia Southern in 1987.

 Timothy didn’t even start his freshman season as an infielder.
 Initially penciled in as a catcher – and with no guarantee that he would even make the varsity roster – Timothy made the most of a pre-season opportunity to get in some infield work during a practice that several of the regular infielders missed due to a field trip.
 He played well and impressed the coaching staff so much that at the end of practice, he was told that he had made varsity as an infielder.